 Comprehensive Impaired Driving Defense Training

 This is a three-part intensive, comprehensive program: Blood, Drugs and Alcohol.
-This lecture by experienced experts in the field will tackle blood test results, handling the DWAI drug case, and challenging the breath test in a DWI case.
-Please note that the sequence of topics may change slightly, but the topics and credits will remain the same.
+This program is given by experienced experts in the field will tackle blood test results, handling the DWAI drug case, and challenging the breath test in a DWI case.

 This segment will help provide criminal defense attorneys with tools they can use to attack a blood test result without needing an expert.
 Each step in the process will be discussed and the common weaknesses in the People’s evidence will be examined.
 It will quickly become clear how these issues can be woven into an effective cross-examination.
 Specifically, issues surrounding pre-withdrawal, the blood test kit, the blood withdrawal itself, sample preparation as well as the testing procedures employed will be addressed in a way that will be palatable for attorneys with limited scientific background.
 Ethical considerations will be addressed.

 Joe Gerstenzang, Esq., Gerstenzang, Sills, Cohn & Gerstenzang

 Jonathan Cohn, Esq., Gerstenzang, Sills, Cohn & Gerstenzang

 Eric Sills, Esq., Gerstenzang, Sills, Cohn & Gerstenzang